 The scheme is optional and open to businesses that do not breach the relevant limits.
 A business must leave the scheme when income in the last twelve months exceeds £230,000.
 Unless this is due to a one off transaction and income will fall below £191,500 in the following year.
 A business must also leave the scheme if there are reasonable grounds to believe that total income is likely to exceed £230,000 in the next 30 days.

 The turnover test applies to your anticipated turnover in the following 12 months.
 Your turnover may be calculated in any reasonable way but would usually be based on the previous 12 months if you have been registered for VAT for at least a year.

-To join the scheme you can apply by post, email or phone and if you are not already registered for VAT you must submit a form VAT1 at the same time.
+To join the scheme you can apply by post, email or phone.
+If you are not already registered for VAT you must submit a form VAT1 at the same time.

-You may not operate the scheme until you have received notification that your application has been accepted and HMRC will inform you of the date of commencement.
+You may not operate the scheme until you have received notification that your application has been accepted.
+HMRC will inform you of the date of commencement.

 When is the scheme not available?